Amar Agarwal: Awards, Video Awards and Honours

-Prof. Agarwal has received many awards for his work done in ophthalmology most significant being the Barraquer Award and the Kelman Award.
-His videos have won many awards at the film festivals of ASCRS, AAO and ESCRS.
-He has also written more than 50 books which have been published in various languages- English, Spanish and Polish.
-He also trains doctors from all over the world in his center on phaco, bimanual phaco, lasik and retina.
-He heads Dr.Agarwals group of eye hospitals which has 67 eye hospitals.
-He has also been the Professor of Ophthalmology at Sri Ramachandra Medical College and Research Institute in Chennai, India.
+Agarwal has received many awards for his work in ophthalmology including the Barraquer Award and the Kelman Award.
+His videos have won awards at the film festivals of ASCRS, AAO and ESCRS.
+He has written more than 50 books which have been published in various languages: English, Spanish and Polish.
+He trains doctors from all over the world in his center on phaco, bimanual phaco, lasik and retina.
+He heads the group of Dr. Agarwal's Eye Hospitals which has 67 eye hospitals.
+He has also been a professor of Ophthalmology at Sri Ramachandra Medical College and Research Institute in Chennai, India.